 Get Each Other’s Sense of Humor.

 Functional families and family businesses laugh a lot.
-They have ‘inside’ jokes and favorite stories, anecdotes of memories shared that delight and re-enforces a healthy bond.
+They have ‘inside’ jokes and favourite stories, anecdotes of memories shared that delight and re-enforces a healthy bond.
 Remember to laugh.
 Follow The Golden Rule.
 It’s golden for a reason.
 “Treat each other as we wish to be treated in turn.”
 It was true way back when and it’s still true now.
 Dr. Gerald (Gerry) Pulvermacher, Ph.D., C. Psych

 Dr. Gerald (Gerry) Pulvermacher, Ph.D., C. Psych.
 Gerry obtained his Doctorate in Clinical Psychology and practiced full-time from 1972- 1978.
 Following post-doctoral training in Industrial/Organizational Psychology in the late 1970’s, Gerry co-founded PSS, a consulting firm devoted to management consulting, training and organization development.
 In addition, he was Managing Partner of Pulvermacher, Stevens & Shack (Clinical Psychology) and Partner in MICA, McQuaig, Pulvermacher.
 When Deloitte Consulting acquired PSS, Gerry was asked to lead the Change Leadership, Organization Performance, Executive Development, Learning and Human Capital Service Lines on behalf of Deloitte Consulting, globally.
 Gerry left Deloitte Consulting in 2005 and co-developed PulvermacherFirth, a firm focused exclusively on Executive Talent Management.
 PulvermacherFirth was acquired by the Hudson Highland Group (a subsidiary of monster.com) in 2006.
 Gerry has been independent practice since 2006, specializing in intergenerational transfer of businesses, business transformation, strategic planning and executive coaching/development.